dablelv/cyan/README.md

 */
 ```
 # Net
-Some useful functions can be used to handle network.
+Some utility functions can be used to handle network.
 For example you can use `IPv4StrToU32()` transform ipv4 string to uint32 value.
 ```go
 IsReservedIP("0.0.0.256")    // -1 invalid ip
 IsReservedIP("39.156.69.79") // 0 public ip